-Rockbar is a dive bar near the Christopher Street Pier that hosts events ranging from their popular Sunday Beer Blast, to a monthly “F*ck Clothes Get Naked” party (where nudity is required but sexual advances are prohibited).
+Rockbar is a dive bar near the Christopher Street Pier.
 Generally, there’s something going on every night of the week at this bear-focused, but very inclusive spot.
-Rockbar serves $6 well drinks all day Tuesday through Thursday - and they’re usually strong enough that you’d only need one or two before hopping on stage to perform your fully choreographed dance to Macy Gray’s “I Try.”
+For now, Rockbar requires all who enter to show an Excelsior Pass or vaccination card at the door for entry.
+But once you’re inside, it’s the kind of place where you can hop on stage to perform your fully choreographed dance to Macy Gray’s “I Try.”
 Out front there’s a small fenced-in area for smoking, which vaguely feels like you’re in some kind of gay zoo, but maybe you’re into that.

-Pieces, a longtime West Village gay bar, makes up for its terrible layout with excellent weeknight drag performances.
-The bar stretches along the wall and the stage is next to it, so there’s basically no room to move around - and you’ll feel a little uncomfortable, no matter where you’re standing.
+Pieces is a longtime West Village gay bar with excellent drag performances and a daily Happy Hour.
+The bar here stretches along the wall and the stage is next to it, so the dancefloor can feel a little cramped on weekends.
 Weeknights are a little less crowded, so if you want to go out on a Tuesday night and have it feel like a Friday night, come here.

 We’ve never had a bad time at Hardware, a Hell’s Kitchen spot that hosts some of the best drag performances and performers in the city.
 The bartenders are friendly and fast, and there’s also a back dance room, where they’re heavy on the fog machines.
 When someone on your group text suggests Hardware, everyone can get on board.

-This country western-themed bar is a casual neighborhood hangout with booth seating in the front and a performance space in the back, where they host open mic nights and drag sets.
+This country western-themed bar is a casual neighborhood hangout with booth seating in the front and a performance space in the back, where they host open mic nights and drag shows.
+But on a warm day in the summer, you’ll want to be seated at a table on their sidewalk table - grooving to the melodic whistle tones and bass-thumping beats from the Ariana Grande playlist blasting from their excellent speaker system.
 Downstairs is a basement area with a pool table that no one ever seems to be using (and you can also rent out the space for private parties).
 This place also serves some pretty decent bar food, like burgers and quesadillas.